confidential-containers/trustee/README.md

 ### Kubernetes

-There are two supported ways of deploying KBS on Kubernetes.
+There are two supported ways of deploying Trustee on Kubernetes.
 One is via the [KBS Operator](https://github.com/confidential-containers/kbs-operator), which deploys the KBS components.
 The second option is to use the KBS' provided Kubernetes tooling [here](kbs/config/kubernetes).